HakamAtassi/ChaosCore/README.md

 6) Resolving mispredictions out of order (use of a BOB instead of a FTQ)
 7) Execution Bypass Network(s)
 8) Potentially too many queues in RS
-9) cache fetches across lines
+9) Cache fetches across lines
+10) Clear ROB and pipeline as soon as branch is resolved instead of waiting for FTQ+commit.
-10) SIMD?
+11) SIMD?

 # General TODOs